-The pedestrian target shall travel in a straight line perpendicular to the subject vehicle's direction of travel at a constant speed of 5 km/h \pm 0.4 km/h 0.2 km/h, starting not before the functional part of the test has started.
+The pedestrian target shall travel in a straight line perpendicular to the subject vehicle's direction of travel at a constant speed of 5 km/h + 0/-0.4 km/h, starting not before the functional part of the test has started.
 The pedestrian target's positioning shall be coordinated with the subject vehicle in such a way that the impact point of the pedestrian target on the front of the subject vehicle is on the longitudinal centreline of the subject vehicle. with a tolerance of not more than 0.1 m. if the subject vehicle would remain at the prescribed test speed throughout the functional part of the test and does not brake.